 It’s the late 1960s in the grounds of an English ‘Prep’ school.
-At the bottom of the playing fields there is a small wood the grounds-man is shooting rooks.
+At the bottom of the playing fields, there is a small wood the grounds-man is shooting rooks.
 A young man is watching the killing with interest.
-The suicidal birds return only a few minutes after the last shot, it is of course the lure of the nests which brings them back to the slaughter.
-Man in his ingenuity designed the rook gun, a specialist weapon, a double barrelled rifle which uses a heavy bullet fired with a light charge of powder.
-The bullets do not travel far and have a heavy hitting power, ideal for shooting upwards in woodland.
+The suicidal birds return only a few minutes after the last shot, and it is, of course, the lure of the nests which brings them back to the slaughter.
+In his ingenuity, man designed the rook gun, a specialist weapon, a double-barrelled rifle that uses a heavy bullet fired with a light charge of powder.
+The bullets do not travel far and have a heavy-hitting power, ideal for shooting upwards in woodland.

 Gerry is a kind man who knows the little boy is watching.
-A bird fly’s down into the rookery and just as it lands on the tree Gerry lifts his double barrelled Westery Richards to his shoulder and fires a well aimed shot.
+A bird flies down into the rookery, and just as it lands on the tree, Gerry lifts his double-barrelled Westerly Richards to his shoulder and fires a well-aimed shot.
 A puff of feathers and the bird is dead.
-The boy and the keeper watch the bird fall through the bare branches of the oak tree and hit the ground.
+The boy and the keeper watch the bird fall through the oak tree’s bare branches and hit the ground.
 The twenty-first to die this morning.

-Gerry continues to study the boy as he walks over to him and he wonders at the cruelty of man.
+Gerry continues to study the boy as he walks over to him, and he wonders at the cruelty of man.
 God knows he saw enough of it in Germany in the last year of the war.
 Cities demolished by Bomber Harris’s Lancaster’s, millions gassed in the camps, women raped by Russian soldiers and others prostituting themselves for a G.I’s chocolate bar.
-The boys eyes reminds him of the day his tank arrived at the Belsen horror.
-As he looked upon the systematic evil of the camp it was the hallow eyes sockets of the children which haunted him.
+The boy’s eyes remind him of the day his tank arrived at the Belsen horror.
+As he looked upon the camp’s systematic evil, it was the hallow eyes sockets of the children which haunted him.
 He remembers thinking that the child is strangely similar to animals when suffering pain.
-There is a vacancy with their misery and as you look through the eyes into the soul you know they are asking why?
+One see’s a vacancy with their misery.
+Looking through the eyes into the child’s soul, you know they are asking why?
 Although the child suffers more than the animal because human intelligence compounds the torture, making the sufferer unable to understand the actions of those who were supposed to look after and guide them.
-Food and family happiness is exchanged for, rape, scientific experiments, gas and the inferno of the oven.
+Food and family happiness is exchanged for rape, scientific experiments, gas, and the oven’s inferno.
 He knows this boy should not be asking the ‘Why?’
 Gerry also knows there is no answer.

 A cup of hot soup is poured from the Thermos flask “Here son drink this.”
-The oxtail taste reminds him of home and his grandmother who would know what to do about the situation.
-He feels like crying although no one is allowed to see fear or pain the word ‘courage’ flows though his character.
-As he sips the warming beverage and watches the man who has a reputation of being uncompromising and brusk with the pupils.
-“I did not do it Mr Coates.”
-“I know son, lets get on with our work shall we?”
-Gerry will talk about the situation in an hour or two there is no rush.
+The oxtail taste reminds him of home and his grandmother, who would know what to do about the situation.
+He feels like crying, although no one can see fear or pain the word ‘courage’ flows through his character as he sips the warming beverage and watches the man who has a reputation of being uncompromising and brusk with pupils.
+“I did not do it, Mr Coates.”
+“I know son, let’s get on with our work shall we?”
+Gerry will talk about the situation in an hour or two; there is no rush.

 “Have you used a rook rifle before?”